Flood Advisory issued for Robertson by NWS - News Break

 Flood Advisory issued for Robertson by NWS

-Effective: 2021-07-12 08:24:00 CDT Expires: 2021-07-12 23:30:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Target Area: Robertson FLOOD ADVISORY WILL EXPIRE AT 230 PM CDT THIS AFTERNOON FOR FALLS, SOUTHWESTERN LEON, SOUTHWESTERN LIMESTONE AND NORTHERN ROBERTSON COUNTIES The heavy rain has ended but light to moderate rain will continue this afternoon.
-No new flooding is expected.
+Effective: 2021-07-12 08:24:00 CDT Expires: 2021-07-12 23:30:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Target Area: Robertson THE URBAN AND SMALL STREAM FLOOD ADVISORY WILL EXPIRE AT 230 PM CDT THIS AFTERNOON FOR MILAM AND SOUTHERN ROBERTSON COUNTIES The heavy rain has ended and new flooding is no longer expected.
 Nuisance flooding of low lying and/or poor drainage areas may continue for a few hours until the water has had a chance to recede.
 Please continue to heed any remaining road closures.alerts.weather.gov

 Comments / 0